danielbodnar/awesome-stars/README.md

 ## nodejs

+- [coderaiser/madrun](https://github.com/coderaiser/madrun) - 🏎 CLI tool to run multiple npm-scripts in a madly comfortable way
+- [coderaiser/montag](https://github.com/coderaiser/montag) - format multiline strings using tagged templates, instead of puting all lines into an array and joining to a string
 - [jonschlinkert/remarkable](https://github.com/jonschlinkert/remarkable) - Markdown parser, done right.
 Commonmark support, extensions, syntax plugins, high speed - all in one.
 Gulp and metalsmith plugins available.
 Used by Facebook, Docusaurus and many others!
 Use https://g
 - [aws-cloudformation/cloudformation-cli-typescript-plugin](https://github.com/aws-cloudformation/cloudformation-cli-typescript-plugin) - The CloudFormation Provider Development Toolkit Node.js Plugin allows you to autogenerate TypeScript code based on an input schema.
 - [sindresorhus/node-module-boilerplate](https://github.com/sindresorhus/node-module-boilerplate) - Boilerplate to kickstart creating a Node.js module